rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

 #### +data.js

-Now that the static routes are build out, the data will properly be populated to the page in a way that leverages SSG and updates not only `<meta>` tags but also the articles information itself before rendering.
+Now that the static routes are built out, the data will properly be populated to the page in a way that leverages SSG and updates not only `<meta>` tags but also the article's information itself before rendering.

 ```javascript
 import { trimSummary } from '@/assets/helpers'